airpair/aws-lambda-stream-processing/post.md

 The above code is an abbreviated version of [RunHugo.js][runhugo] from the hugo-lambda project, but it can (almost) stand on its own.

-## What Lambda is Really For
+## Is Lambda a Microservice Platform?

-You may be thinking "Well what is Lambda really *getting at*?
-Why bother?"

-Lambda is a (pretty unique) Platform as a Service.
-A typical PaaS offering might offer to serve your Ruby (or whatever) web app, but Lambda takes the "serve" part out and replaces it with "reactively run".
-The instance your Lambda function runs on isn't running all the time, and you can have as many functions as you can trigger running at once.

-> If you haven't, I really recommend reading Martin Fowler's definitive piece
+> As an aside: if you haven't, I really recommend reading Martin Fowler's
-> on [Microservices][microservices]
+> definitive piece on [Microservices][microservices].

 Now, you may be thinking "small programs with limited state and transparent scaling?
 That's just microservices right?"
 There are certainly overlapping